 To address a need for statistical data in the humanities, the Academy, in collaboration with humanities institutions and leaders throughout the country, developed a set of reliable, comprehensive, and consistently updated statistical data necessary to chart trends and draw conclusions, including a standard definition for the humanities.
 The Humanities Indicators cover five categories: 1) primary and secondary education; 2) undergraduate and graduate education; 3) humanities research and funding; 4) the humanities workforce; and 5) the humanities in American life.

-To explore the data and how it is used, visit the Humanities Indicators website or go directly to the indicators on
+To explore the findings, visit the Humanities Indicators website or go directly to the indicators on

 Jonathan R. Cole